 If you’ve downloaded the full set of Harry Potter novels on your ebook reader, a sudden technical fault could spell the end of your reading.

-Our table below shows the reliability scores and customer scores for Amazon Kindle, Kobo and Barnes & Noble ebook readers.
-The highest-scoring brand of ebook reader achieved an impressive reliability score of 89%, while the worst scored 76%.
+Our table below shows the reliability scores and customer scores for Amazon Kindle and Kobo ebook readers.
+The highest-scoring brand of ebook reader achieved an impressive reliability score of 88%, while the other scored 76%.
 Our latest survey also revealed that the top-rated brand received a customer score of 77%.
-Meanwhile, the brand at the bottom of our table recorded a customer score of just 51%.
+Meanwhile, the rival brand earned a lower 64%.

 |Ebook reader brands rated|